suelopoder/frontend-test/README.md

 ## Future improvements

+- remove flicker when server response is too fast
 - docs are images so we could show them on the client
 - add pagination
 - typescript